koding/kdlearn/contribute.md

 ```

 Most of that is pretty logical.
 The `---` before and after signifies the
-metadata start and end, and `author, `date` and `categories` is all pretty
+metadata start and end, and `author`, `date` and `categories` should be standard
-standard.
+nomenclature to you.